fragmede/fragmede.github.io/_posts/2015-11-07-ubuntu-kernel-ppa.markdown

 > dch

+Then, because the kernel is always special, we copy the changelog:

+> cp debian/changelog debian.master/changelog

 Next, build the source package, substituting in your key.
 (Use `gpg --list-secret-keys | head -3 | tail -1 | sed 's/^[^/]*\/\([^ ]*\) .*$/\1/'` to get it.)
 This assumes you have already setup your GPG key for launchpad.

 > dpkg-buildpackage -S -nc -sa -kXXXXXXXX --force-sign -I.git -I.gitignore -i '\\.git.\*'